These notes are of a general nature and we try to be helpful. BUT ALWAYS refer to the Policy wording.

 The Financial Conduct Authority (FCA) is the regulatory body charged by UK law to regulate the financial markets in UK.
 This, of course, includes the entire insurance market and this firm.

-Westminster Indemnity Limited is duly authorised and regulated by the FCA registration no: 439023.
+Westminster Insurance Limited is duly authorised and regulated by the FCA registration no: 439023.

 For ease of reference you may use this link direct to the FCA Register - CLICK HERE where you may check the registration of this firm - or any other regulated by the FCA.